CodexofWisdom/DisappearRainmeter/README.md

 # DisappearRainmeter
 Dissappearing Rainmeter menu.

-You will have to change most path locations.

 Please report any major bugs.

 I am aware that the menu will not appear in monitors left of the primary.
 I believe it to be a limitation of MouseXY.
 If you find a fix (asside from making the far-left monitor primary), let me know!